sethbassetti/cQuant-energy-analyst-challenge/README.md

 - Automatic formatting and environment reproducibility via pre-commit hooks
 - GitHub actions that prevent unformatted code from being pushed to the main branch (and provide helpful suggestions on rejected pull requests!)
 - Documentation [roxygen](https://roxygen2.r-lib.org) style
-- Quarto-powered reports for pretty formatting of results and analysis _(if I have time to actually create these)_

 **Style:**
 The style guidelines were obtained from the [Google Style Guide](https://google.github.io/styleguide/Rguide.html) and the code itself strives to make use of the [tidyverse](https://www.tidyverse.org) and its philosophy for doing data analysis in R.